barecode/Boost-Spring-Boot/README.md

 Since Liberty 18.0.0.2, Spring Boot applications can be directly deployed to Liberty as uber jars.
 Deploying the application to a server is useful when you already have an application server created or want to have a consistent management approach for applications which use different programming models like Spring, Java EE and MicroProfile.

 If you would like to deploy the uber jar to Liberty follow [these instructions](Deploy-to-Liberty.md).
-You will use the Boost maven plugin to install Liberty and deploy the application to a managed runtime.
+You will use the `boost-maven-plugin` to install Liberty and deploy the application to a managed runtime.
 This process can involve many steps which makes the developer experience more complicated than it otherwise could be.
 Enter the Liberty uber jar.

 ## The Liberty uber jar

 The Liberty uber jar works like a Spring Boot uber jar, embedding the application server inside the JAR file.
-These steps use the Boost maven plugin to replace the embedded Tomcat server in the Spring Boot uber jar with an embdded Open Liberty server.
+These steps use the `boost-maven-plugin` to replace the embedded Tomcat server in the Spring Boot uber jar with an embdded Open Liberty server.

 ### The build

-First, configure the Boost maven plugin in the `pom.xml` with the `package` execution goal.
-The Boost maven plugin is included after the `spring-boot-maven-plugin` as it uses the output from the Spring Boot build.
+First, configure the `boost-maven-plugin` in the `pom.xml` with the `package` execution goal.
+The `boost-maven-plugin` is included after the `spring-boot-maven-plugin` as it uses the output from the Spring Boot build.

 ```xml
   <plugin>